Pre-determination of Benefits:

 Do I need to get travel insurance when I go outside of B.C. – or outside of Canada?

-Note: Each adult traveling should be carrying a Travel Assist booklet, which provides the toll free telephone contact to direct payment to the medical provider anywhere in the world.
+Note: Each adult travelling should be carrying a Travel Assist booklet, which provides the toll-free telephone contact to direct payment to the medical provider anywhere in the world.
 The employee’s name, group policy number (No. 335645) and identification numbers are to be written on the back cover.
 A PDF copy of this booklet can be located within the Booklets section of the CISVA website.

-Important: You must contact the Great-West Life Out-of-Country department to verify any coverage that is in place for this benefit.
-Please call them directly from 6:00am – 3:00pm (Pacific Standard Time) at 1-800-957-9777.
+Important: You must contact the Canada Life Out-of-Country department to verify any coverage that is in place for this benefit.
+Please call them directly from 6:00 am – 3:00 pm (Pacific Standard Time) at 1-800-957-9777.